ststeiger/forerunner/RS/Reporting/ReportManager/ReportManagerMVC/ReportManager/sdk/readme.txt

 supplied to make this as easy as possible.

-The new command is named Set-FRConfig and you run it  from the Package Manager console window.
+The new command is named Set-FRConfig and you run it  from the Package Manager console window:

   "Tools" -> "NuGet Package Manage" -> "Package Manager Console".

 You can run Set-FRConfig as follows: